reza-armuei/METplus/docs/Contributors_Guide/documentation.rst

 Please note this is not a secure website.
 (It is an http, not https site.)
 The user must be logged into the VPN for this to work.
 Chrome browsers won’t open the site but Firefox will open it.
-Jeff Stolte re-created this website using
+Jeff Stolte re-created this website using this
 `github issue <https://github.com/faust93/livesphinx>`_.

 Double Dashes